Degree type(s): Concentration; Master's

 Focused on ethical leadershipLearn to lead ethically and professionally in a curriculum grounded in Christian, Catholic, and Benedictine values.

 Project management is a vital skill for effective leadership in virtually every business area.
 With an average starting salary of $100,000 per year for project managers, project management has become an attractive concentration to many who are seeking their graduate business degree.

-In addition to the Project Management concentration, the University of Mary also offers the following concentrations which you can add to your MBA degree or MS in Business degree program:
+In addition to the Project Management concentration, the University of Mary also offers the following graduate business degree program concentrations:

 - Energy Management (evening or online program)